staxmanade/react-component-errors/Readme.md

 ## Will this work when Browsers implement Classes?

 To be honest, I'm not sure (would love to find out soon).
-This does work with a [Babel](https://babeljs.io/) transpiled ES6 class.
+This does work with a [Babel](https://babeljs.io/) and [Typescript](http://typescriptlang.org) transpiled ES6 class.

 ### More details